Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 The First 28 Days onboarding program was our answer.
-My education team joined with lifestyle marketing to create seven emails and rule-based notifications designed to guide users through that important time.
+My education team joined with Lifecycle marketing to create seven emails and rule-based notifications designed to guide users through that important time.
 Early signals looked good: 35%+ open rates, click-through outperforming benchmarks and positive notification engagement.

 Then the experiment readout came back.
 No statistically significant lift in weekly active users at day 28.